S0AndS0/Jekyll_Admin/_posts/2019-04-17-jekyll-usermod.markdown

 -------

-If at a latter point a new user by the name of _`Ted`_ who is also apart of the `devs` group needs to be added, it may look similar to...
+If at a later point a new user by the name of _`Ted`_ who is also apart of the `devs` group needs to be added, it may look similar to...

 ```bash